I Gave "Sekai Ninja Sen Jiraiya" A Shot And It's Getting Strangely Enjoyable

 I guess children didn't care too much about the awkwardness.
 Just think how Mighty Morphin' Power Rangers has plenty of awkward moments but it sold like hotcakes.
 Maybe, only when the fans grew up they realized that Mighty Morphin' had several moments like, "Can't Zordon spell?!"
 In Jiraiya's case - a logical analysis would make one say, "Since when did these foreign ninjas speak Japanese?"
 I still find it weird even if we've got the trope of English-Speaking Aliens which is adapted into Japanese-Speaking Aliens for Toei's productions.
 Are aliens speaking Japanese or the default language of the TV show's country of origin?
 Most fans are used to it.
 Meanwhile, I'm still laughing at the awkwardness of Japanese playing non-Japanese characters in Jiraiya

 Last year's Ohsama Sentai King-Ohger felt awkward too.
 How in the world are European-themed civilizations full of Japanese-looking people?
 The only one that truly fit in was half-bred Erica Murakami.
 I always joked that Jacqueline Scislowski would've fit as Himeno Ran better BUT I doubt the actress can speak Japanese.
 It's also not easy to work with someone who doesn't speak your language!
+I'd really roll my eyes out if I had to speak with Japanese people!
 Sure, we can get along eventually but the difficulty is there!
 Was this decision also to honor Toei's daring attempt with Jiraiya and its supposed "multi-racial cast" that was all played by MOSTLY JAPANESE PEOPLE?

 So yeah, I'm enjoying Jiraiya.
 However, I do feel like imitating Cinema Sins' crazy humor as they make fun of fictional entries!